Texas Bus Accident Law - An Overview

 - When you can bring a lawsuit against the State of Texas.

 - How much money you can recover in damages.

-One of the special circumstances that allows for lawsuits is “injuries arising from the use of motor-driven vehicles or motor-driven equipment.”
+One of the special circumstances that allow for lawsuits is "injuries arising from the use of motor-driven vehicles or motor-driven equipment."
 Since that includes buses, you can file a lawsuit when a government-owned bus causes an accident that injures you.
-That covers the “when.”
+That covers the "when."

 Now, let's talk about the "what".
 In a normal personal injury lawsuit, you have to prove that the defendant did something they weren't supposed to and injured you as a result.
 If the negligence is severe enough, a jury can decide to punish the defendant with additional fines also known as "punitive damages".
 Your losses are your "damages," and that can include medical bills, therapy expenses, etc. But punitive damages are above and beyond that, and they're awarded at the jury's discretion.
 For example, the infamous McDonald's "hot coffee" case from several years ago carried a $2.7 million verdict in punitive damages.
 Obviously, that was appealed, but you get the picture.

 Under the Texas Tort Claims Act, you cannot sue for punitive damages, which are sometimes called exemplary damages, but you can sue for most ordinary damages, subject to a maximum limit.

 Finally, the question that most people are interested in: "how much" money can you recover in a lawsuit against the government?
 The Texas Tort Claims Act says you can only ever recover $250,000 per person and $500,000 per accident, total, in a lawsuit against the State of Texas or a municipality (cities such as Dallas, Houston, Austin, etc.).